ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Patchy fog and a slight chance of showers and thunderstorms.
+         <h3>Overnight</h3>Patchy fog and a slight chance of rain showers.
 Mostly cloudy, with a low around 70.
-Wind around 0 mph.
-Chance
+Southeast wind around 1 mph.
+Chance of
-         of precipitation is 20%.<br></div>
+         precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>Patchy fog before 8am, then a chance of showers and thunderstorms.
-Partly sunny.
-High near 87, with temperatures falling to
+         <h3>Wednesday</h3>Patchy fog and a slight chance of rain showers before 7am, then patchy fog and a chance of showers and thunderstorms.
+Partly
-         around 84 in the afternoon.
-West wind around 2 mph.
+         sunny.
+High near 87, with temperatures falling to around 84 in the afternoon.
+West southwest wind around 2 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">